SkoolNotes/Taproot/2020PHYS201/KBhPHYS201CircuitsIndex.md

     * Each batteries' current will flow back to itself
     * When currents meet, they will combine
 * Use currents identified before + Kirkoff's second law
+* Use Kirkoff's first law to find a loops that, in total, covers all components